Accio/accio.github.io/_pages/about.md

 permalink: /about
 ---

-I am Jitao David Zhang, a computational biologist working at F. Hoffmann-La Roche Ltd, Basel, Switzerland.
-[Find my CV here](https://github.com/Accio/CV/blob/master/JitaoDavidZhang_CV.pdf).
+I am Jitao David Zhang, a computational biologist in drug discovery ([CV](https://github.com/Accio/CV/blob/master/JitaoDavidZhang_CV.pdf)).

-My research focuses on identifying novel drug candidates and understanding their efficacy and safety profiles.
+My research helps to identify novel drug candidates and to characterize their efficacy and safety profiles.

-To achieve this, I synthesize biological knowledge, mathematical and statistical thinking, and computational tools into multiscale-modelling approaches.
+To achieve this, I integrate biological knowledge with mathematical and statistical thinking, and create both software tools and computation-enhanced wet-lab workflows.

 I collaborate both internally at Roche and externally with academic and industrial partners.
 We share the results in [open-access